 Patent law protects inventions.
 A patent grants the owner the right to prohibit all others from commercially using the protected invention.
-Patents for technical inventions are granted only for new inventions which are susceptible of industrial application and which do not result in an obvious way from the state of the art (an inventive step is required) and which are sufficiently disclosed.
+Patents for technical inventions are granted only for new inventions which are susceptible of industrial application, and which do not result in an obvious way from the state of the art (an inventive step is required) and which are sufficiently disclosed.

 Upon filing a patent application, the IPI will first conduct a formal examination and then proceed to the validation of the technical elements of the invention upon receipt of the examination fee.
 Unlike the European Patent Office, the IPI does not examine whether the invention is new or whether it results in an obvious way from the state of the art.
 However, it is examined whether an invention within the meaning of the Patent Act exists at all, whether it is legally disclosed and whether the structure of the technical documents meets the legal requirements.
 The IPI therefore recommends carrying out a patent search.
 Consequently, the applicant is under no obligation to disclose prior art.
 The publication is published at the latest 18 months following the application or the earlier designated priority date.
-The patents are granted on the basis of mere examination of formal aspects (see below) and the term of protection is 20 years from the filing date.
+The patents are granted based on mere examination of formal aspects (see below) and the term of protection is 20 years from the filing date (art.
+14 PatA).

 - The sign does not infringe on other’s rights (e.g. older trademarks);